soplakanets/node-forecastio/README.md

 # forecastio
-A node.js client for Forecast.io API.
+A node.js client library for [Forecast.io API](https://developer.forecast.io).

 For explanation and more detailed info about endpoints and response format see [Forecast.IO API documentation](https://developer.forecast.io/docs/v2)